-The comprehensive fee for Spring 2018 includes tuition, room and board, and round trip airfare.
+The comprehensive fee for Fall 2018 includes tuition, room and board, and round trip airfare.
 Vassar and Wesleyan students will be billed through their student accounts.
-Tuition, round-trip group flight, orientation, excursions, room, partial board (breakfast and three evening meals are provided by the homestay) and a monthlyfood and transportation stipend are included in this fee.
-Outside students should check with their home institution to see how billing for JYA works on their campus.
+Tuition, round-trip group flight, orientation, excursions, room, partial board (breakfast and three evening meals are provided by the homestay) and a monthly food and transportation stipend are included in this fee.
+Students from other institutions should check with their home institution to see how billing for JYA works on their campus.

-The following estimate of your personal expenses beyond the tuition, room and board fee is calculated at an exchange rate of 1 euro = \$1.18 U.S. The figures shown are the average expenses for a semester of 4 months.
+The following estimate of your personal expenses beyond the tuition, room and board fee is calculated at an exchange rate of 1 euro = \$1.23 U.S. The figures shown are the average expenses for a semester of 4 months.
 Only very careful spending will allow you to stay within the average range, so you should budget slightly more money than is noted here.
 You also need to take the fluctuating dollar-euro exchange rate into account.